Syntea/xdef/README.md

         * see template-file [configuration/maven/settings.xml](configuration/maven/settings.xml)

 Deploying:
-* build and deploy the X-definition snapshot package to the central maven snapshot repository:
+* build and deploy the X-definition snapshot package to the central maven snapshot repository (immediate deploy without processes validation and publishing):

   ```shell
   mvn deploy -Pjavadoc,sources,dm-central
   ```
-* build and deploy the X-definition release package to the central maven repository:
+* build and deploy the X-definition release package to the central maven repository (you can watch processes uploading, validation and publishing in
+  <https://central.sonatype.com/publishing/deployments> as logged in appripriate user):

   ```shell
   mvn deploy -Prelease,javadoc,sources,dm-central